bcornies/bertha/README.md

 ### (Optional) Edit the default configuration

-Browser to the `configuration` directory.
+Browse to the `configuration` directory.
 Open the `defaults.yaml` file and edit to suit your preferences.
 These are all the default settings that your website project will inherit.

 ### Create a new website configuration